petaeeta/SimpleQOTDbot/README.md

 # DEAR VIEWER
 # OwnProjects
 This repo consists of my own small projects.
-Everything in this repo is WIP, and not meant for public distribution.
-This is my own playground for testing, using and archiving projects.
+Everything in this repo is WIP, and not meant for public distribution, only for recruiters and other selected individuals.

 Here's a list of things I've learned while working on projects that have ended up here.
 Learning reports of sorts.